 Achilles tendinitis.
 This injury is marked by dull or sharp pain along the back of the Achilles tendon, calf tightness, and early morning stiffness.
 Stretching can help prevent this injury.
 To treat it, rest, and stretch until the pain is gone.

 Plantar fasciitis.
-This injury is an inflammation of the plantar fascia, a thick, fibrous band of tissue in the bottom of the foot.
+This injury is an inflammation of the plantar fascia.
+This is a fibrous band of tissue in the bottom of the foot.
 Proper stretching can help prevent such an injury.
-Anti-inflammatory medication, stretching, and ice compresses help relieve pain.
+Anti-inflammatory medicine, stretching, and ice compresses help relieve pain.

 Shin splints.
-This injury is caused by overuse or poor conditioning and worsened by running on hard surfaces.
+This injury is caused by overuse or poor conditioning.
+It gets worse when you run on hard surfaces.
 This injury causes pain on the inside of the shinbone.
-Shin splints are treated by complete rest and stretching until the pain is gone.
+Shin splints are treated by rest and stretching until the pain is gone.
 You can relieve symptoms by stretching and using ice and anti-inflammatories.
 Once your symptoms have eased, you should make changes in the distance you run and your speed.

 Your Family's Health